 • Memory care services

-• One-time move-in fees
+• One-time move-in or community fees

-• Specialized therapies
+• Specialized therapies or health monitoring

 Assisted Living vs Other Care Options in Alabama